Dean Village: Decline

 In 1847 the Dean Cemetery was created, standing on the site of Dean House.
 This mansion house, which formed the centre of the Dean Estate, was the one that had been bought by Sir William Nisbet in 1609.
 It was demolished in 1845 to create the cemetery but some sculptured stones are incorporated in the southern retaining wall (visible only from lower level).
 Seven surviving panels of the painted ceiling (painted between 1605 and 1627) of the great hall of Dean House are now in the National Museum of Scotland.
 The cemetery, which is one of the few in Scotland run as a non-profit making charity trust (to avoid being asset-stripped), is the resting place of many well-known people, including the railway engineer Sir Thomas Bouch and David Octavius Hill.

 In 1887 a new bridge called Belford Bridge was built at the foot of the Bells Brae, at the site of an older crossing next to Bells Mill.
-Between the Belford Bridge and the Dean Bridge, travellers could now effectivley bypass the majority of the Dean Village entirely, and the Bells Brae Bridge became much less important as a crossing.
+Between the Belford Bridge and the Dean Bridge, travellers could now effectively bypass the majority of the Dean Village entirely, and the Bells Brae Bridge became much less important as a crossing.

 As the West End and Wester Coates developments expanded north, their buildings began to engulf and surround the old Dean Village.
 Rows of Victorian crescents were built up to, and around the water of Leith.
 Two large Georgian properties were built north of the river as part the West End expansion, to the west and north west of the old Bells Mill site.
 These were the John Watson's School in 1825 and the Dean Orphanage in 1834.